libsbmljs/webpack-example/readme.md

 This will install all of the `npm` dependencies for this example, including libsbmljs, Babel, and Webpack.

 When creating a Webpack project, you need to create a file called webpack.config.js to tell Webpack what options to use.
 In this repository, one is already created for you.
+Refer to the official [Webpack tutorial](https://webpack.js.org/guides/getting-started/) for an explanation of the fields in this file.
+We will cover only the parts that are required for using libsbmljs.